 Under the Project Delivery Program, Caltrans assumed responsibility for most federal environmental interagency consultations and related compliance actions.
 Caltrans has assumed responsibilities for the federal environmental laws listed in Section 3.2 of the 327 MOU.
 Caltrans is responsible for complying with the requirements of all applicable environmental laws and regulations regardless of whether the regulation is included in Section 3.2 list.

 Under the Project Delivery Program, FHWA's air quality conformity responsibilities under the Federal Clean Air Act (42 USC 7506(c) have not been assigned to Caltrans.
-More information on the air quality conformity process is contained here.
+More information on the air quality conformity process.

 The USDOT Secretary's responsibilities for government-to-government consultation with Indian tribes as defined in 36 Code of Federal Regulations (CFR) 800.16(m) was not assigned to Caltrans under the 327 MOU.
 FHWA remains responsible for all government-to-government consultation including initiation of tribal consultation.
-More information on the Section 106 consultation process is contained here.
+More information on the Section 106 consultation process.

 - 23 USC 327 "Bridging" Memorandum of Understanding (September 25, 2012)